Greenville singer- songwriter, Morgan Riley shares our 256th stories.

 When she was 15 and attempting to write her own music as opposed to simply covering other artists, she discovered that she had a talent for creating unique songs.
 Morgan tells us that inspiration for a great song can come from anywhere, even the most mundane things like change in own's pocket.

-Our 239th story, a GSA Business Report Q&A. comes from the President and CEO of the Spartanburg Area Chamber of Commerce.
+Our 255th story, a GSA Business Report Q&A, comes from the Chairman of Greer Commission

 Once a month, 3 to 6 local singer songwriters walk into a secret location in downtown Greenville.
 They only bring their guitars, their stories and their original songs.
 They play an entire free concert.
 We record it and play it back for you on-demand 24/7 beginning the second Wednesday every month.
 We call it "The Downtown Jam™" and it's another way to thank you for listening and subscribing to "The Stories of the Upstate™ #gvlmusic

 Follow Stories of the Upstate™ on Facebook.